 - Machine to machine, with 25 percent adoption

-Process-specific tools automate just one part of the workflow, such as employee reviews, expense reporting or invoice processing.
+Process-specific tools automate just one part of the workflow, such as employee reviews, expenses or invoice processing.
 There is no one ideal solution for BPA/BPM within the workplace.
 Instead, it's a good idea to review business practices and come up with a list of specific processes most in need of improvement.
+An easy place to start is AP Automation.
 Start by automating these processes, then continue to add automation tools as budget and desire allows.